-As regards thiacloprid, the EFSA's assessment of the request for renewal of approval is still ongoing.
-The current approval is valid until 30/04/2019.
-If, for reasons beyond the applicant's control, an approval is likely to expire before a renewal decision has been taken, the European Commission will provisionally extend the approval for a long-enough period to take the decision (Article 17 of Regulation 1107/2009 concerning the placing of plant protection products on the market).
-It appears that such an extension will be necessary for thiacloprid.
-One of the most problematic aspects of this substance is its classification as a reproductive toxicant, category 1B (Known or presumed human reproductive toxicant), under Regulation 1272/2008 on classification, labelling and packaging of substances and mixtures.
-A substance with such a classification can only be approved in accordance with Regulation 1107/2009 if human exposure, under realistic conditions of use, is negligible or if it is demonstrated that the substance is necessary to control a plant health hazard that cannot be controlled by other means.
-The dRAR is already available for this substance.
+As regards thiacloprid, the dRAR is available since some time.
+EFSA as well has finalised its assessment and has published its conclusion.
+So, the dossier is now in the hands of the European Commission.
+One of the most problematic aspects of this substance is its classification as a reproductive toxicant, category 1B (known or presumed human reproductive toxicant), under Regulation 1272/2008 on classification, labelling and packaging of substances and mixtures.
+A substance with such a classification can only be approved in accordance with Regulation 1107/2009 concerning the placing of plant protection products on the market if human exposure, under realistic conditions of use, is negligible or if it is demonstrated that the substance is necessary to control a plant health hazard that cannot be controlled by other means.
+The current approval is valid until 30/04/2020.

 - Imidacloprid is still approved until 31/07/2022.

 - Clothianidin was approved until 31/01/2019.
-Shortly before the expiry date, the producer has indicated that he no longer wishes to obtain the renewal of the approval;
+Shortly before the expiry date, the producer has indicated that he no longer wished to obtain the renewal of the approval;

-- Thiamethoxam is approved until 30/04/2019.
-Here as well, the producer has indicated that he no longer wishes to obtain the renewal of the approval.
+- Thiamethoxam was approved until 30/04/2019.
+Here as well, the producer has indicated that he no longer wished to obtain the renewal of the approval.